Spider-Man in other media: Video games

 While not appearing in the main series due to licensing issues from Sony, Spider-Man appears in Marvel Super Hero Squad, Marvel Super Hero Squad: The Infinity Gauntlet, and Marvel Super Hero Squad Online as a playable character.
 For Marvel Super Hero Squad and Marvel Super Hero Squad: The Infinity Gauntlet, he is voiced by Josh Keaton and for Marvel Super Hero Squad Online, all male Spider-Man characters are voiced by Mikey Kelley and Yuri Lowenthal.
-He appears as a playable character in the Facebook game Marvel: Avengers Alliance and its companion games Marvel: Avengers Alliance Tactics and Marvel: Avengers Alliance 2.
+He appears as a playable character in the Facebook game Marvel Avengers Alliance and its companion games Marvel: Avengers Alliance Tactics and Marvel: Avengers Alliance 2.

 Spider-Man appears as a non-playable character in the 2003 game, X2: Wolverine's Revenge voiced again by an uncredited Rino Romano.
 In a deleted scene, Wolverine encounters Spider-Man off of his home turf.
 Spider-Man states that he heard about the big breakout at the Void and rode out to the town on the charter bus with the other superheroes who can't fly or teleport.
 When Spider-Man asks if Wolverine needs help fighting Magneto, Wolverine has him deal with the chaos in town until Damage Control arrives.

-He is also mentioned in the 2013 video game Deadpool.
 Spider-Man is a playable character in the 2014 and 2015 games Disney Infinity: Marvel Super Heroes and Disney Infinity 3.0, with Drake Bell reprising his role from the 2012 Ultimate Spider-Man series.

 The Amazing Spider-Man is a game based on the 2012 film of the same name for the PlayStation 3 and the Xbox 360.
 A sequel, The Amazing Spider-Man 2, was released in 2014 along with the film of the same name.
 Spider-Man is voiced by Sam Riegel for both of these games.

 A new Spider-Man video game was announced during the Sony Electronic Entertainment Expo 2016 Press Conference under the working title "Spider-Man PS4" with the hashtag #spidermanPS4.
 Yuri Lowenthal reprises his role as Spider-Man from Marvel Super Hero Squad Online and Spider-Man Unlimited.
+It was developed by Insomniac Games and released on September 7, 2018 for PlayStation 4 to critical and commercial success, becoming the best-selling PlayStation 4 game of all time.
+The game was followed by a three-episode DLC titled Marvel's Spider-Man: The City That Never Sleeps, and two sequels, Marvel's Spider-Man: Miles Morales, released in 2020, and Marvel's Spider-Man 2, released in 2023.

 Spider-Man appears as a playable character in various mobile games including Marvel Future Fight, Marvel Contest of Champions, Marvel Puzzle Quest, and Marvel Strike Force.